SocialCareData/person-standard/README.md

 # Person Data Standard (Identification)

+## Status

-Status: Version 0.9 - ready for testing
+Version 0.9 - ready for testing

 Effective Date: 2025-09-11

+The MAIS Standards Working Group on 3rd September 2025 agreed to take this initial version of the specification forward to testing with implementers.

 ## Purpose
 This Person Data Standard will standardise some of the data collected about individuals in the children’s social care system, focussing initially on those fields required to distinguish one person from another, and to identify relationships between people.
 Its goal is to unblock the use of ‘Single View’ systems, as an aid to multi-agency information sharing.